pnp/cli-microsoft365/docs/docs/cmd/docs.md

 ## Remarks

-Configure `autoOpenLinksInBrowser` using [cli config set](../cmd/cli/config/config-set.md) to automatically open the webpage in the default browser
+Configure `autoOpenLinksInBrowser` using [cli config set](../cmd/cli/config/config-set.md) to automatically open the webpage in the default browser.

 ## Examples